ros-ai/ros2_llm_if/README.md

 You will have to press a key to execute the resulting calls step by step.

-Another prompt example is `Remove turtle1 and spawn a new turtle named peter at (3,3).
-Move the new turtle to (5,5)`.
+Why not try `Remove turtle1 and spawn a new turtle named peter at (3,3).
+Move the new turtle to (5,5)` or `Remove turtle1 and spawn a new turtle named peter at (3,3).
+Move the new turtle to (5,5).
+Rotate the new turtle by 240 degrees.
+Finally, spawn another turtle named steve at (8,7)`.
 Try yourself!

 ## Notes